 - The towel cabinet in the bathroom that’s proven to be the final resting place of the curling iron and kids bath toys that are no longer used;

 - The dust-covered entertainment center that’s home to a forlorn DVD player and the discs that go with it — which you haven’t played since you signed up for Netflix;

 - The catch-all closet by the front door.
 You know the one, it’s stuffed with old boots, umbrellas and sporting goods from that brief moment when you thought you’d take up a new hobby?

 These are the areas that will be decluttered in just a week!
 Yet before you get started, begin with the end in mind and think about what you’ll be doing with the items you no longer want.
-Some, you’ll toss out to the garbage or recycle bin, but for the items that are too good to throw out, why not donate them to help America’s veterans?
-Take a moment to schedule a free donation pickup with the Vietnam Veterans of America (VVA) now, and by the time you’ve completed this 7-in-7 Declutter Challenge, you’ll be all set!
+Some, you’ll toss out to the garbage or recycle bin, but for the items that are too good to throw out, why not donate them to help support America’s veterans?
+Take a moment to schedule a free donation pickup with Pickup Please, and by the time you’ve completed this 7-in-7 Declutter Challenge, you’ll be all set!